Adversarial Risk via Optimal Transport and Optimal Couplings: Introduction

-\item Addressing Questions~\ref{q_1} and \ref{q_2} is more challenging for general continuous loss functions.
-We provide some preliminary results to address these that include upper and lower bounds on the optimal adversarial risk.
-These bounds depend on the convexity and smoothness of the loss function with respect to the data.
-For Question~\ref{q_2}, we prove a result that quantifies the maximum amount by which the optimal classifier can deviate in the presence of an adversary, in terms of the curvature of the loss function at the optimal classifier for standard risk.
+\item[(4)] We partially address Question~\ref{q_1} for continuous loss functions by deriving upper and lower bounds on the optimal adversarial risk which depend on convexity and smoothness assumptions of the loss with respect to data.
+We also partially address Question~\ref{q_2} by upper bounding how much the optimal hypothesis with an adversary can deviate from the optimal hypothesis without an adversary.
+These bounds are in terms of the curvature of the loss function with respect to the parameters of the hypotheses.